 What we like: Bold, attractive designs with do-it-all intentions.

-Situated in the heart of the French Alps, Black Crows is a relative newcomer to the U.S. market but has quickly garnered a lot of attention among committed riders.
-Started by pro freeskiers Camille Jaccoux and Bruno Compagnet in 2006, the goal was to build a do-everything ski that could handle variable terrain and withstand high-speed turns and sudden changes in direction.
-The result was the Corvus, which remains a staple in Black Crows’ lineup today and an excellent performer on the downhill.
+Situated in the heart of the French Alps, Black Crows is a relative newcomer to the U.S. but has quickly garnered a lot of attention among committed riders.
+Started by pro freeskiers Camille Jaccoux and Bruno Compagnet in 2006, the goal was to "collide beauty and efficiency into skis."
+The initial result was the Corvus, which remains a staple in Black Crows’ lineup today.
+Since then, they've expanded into a whole murder (what you call a group of crows) of high-performance skis for the groomers and touring high in the alpine.
+The Black Crows Camox Freebird––part of their Freebird Touring collection––is one of our favorite touring skis.

-Black Crows is a decidedly modern brand, with contemporary shapes and designs that appeal to a younger crowd than many of the brands above.
+Black Crows is a decidedly modern brand, with contemporary shapes and designs that, in addition to pleasing older, lifelong skiers, also appeal to a younger crowd more than many other brands.
 And the après culture is strong: Each year, the company hosts the Chamonix Unlimited Festival, a week-long event that started as a small celebration for the brand but has evolved into a popular music festival that attracts thousands.
-Given their recent entrance into the U.S. market, Black Crows’ skis can be tricky to track down, and especially mid-season, although availability is improving year after year (and major retailers like Evo and Backcountry now carry their designs).

 Line Skis